 These new faculty members and the courses they will offer will combine well with the public health degree offerings underway, providing students with a “Global One Health” viewpoint of biomedical sciences, Crouch said.

-One of the many benefits of the McAllen BIMS program is that it provides students from the Rio Grande Valley with the opportunity to earn an undergraduate degree from the CVM without having to leave the region.
+One of the many benefits of the McAllen biomedical sciences program is that it provides students from the Rio Grande Valley with the opportunity to earn an undergraduate degree from the CVM without having to leave the region.

 “We have always been blessed to attract a large number of students from the Rio Grande Valley to study at the main campus in College Station; however, for many students, familial commitments, distance from home, and living expenses associated with moving north for school are barriers to their success,” Crouch said.
 “The McAllen BIMS program puts Texas A&M education in the valley, offering the students a biomedical sciences degree at home, while fostering the relationship between the students in the valley and the opportunities they have with the College of Veterinary Medicine & Biomedical Sciences.